 AS220 Exhibit in Lobby of Adams Library – Through Oct.
 1

 An exhibit featuring items from the AS220 collections will be on display in the Adams Library Lobby through Oct.
-1. In addition, AS220 artistic director Umberto Crenca will give two presentations on Sept.
-17th and 30th.
-For more information, see http://ric.libguides.com/as220.
+1. For more information, see http://ric.libguides.com/as220.

 “The Truth about Suicide: Real Stories of Depression in College” – Oct.
 2

-The Counseling Center is organizing an educational program titled “The Truth About Suicide: Real Stories of Depression in College” for the CEP 656: Crisis Assessment and Intervention class on Thursday, Oct.
-2, 4-6 p.m. in Craig Lee 152.
-The program encourages students to get help for themselves or their friends.
-If you are interested in attending this event, please rsvp firstname.lastname@example.org or click here.
+A program titled “The Truth About Suicide: Real Stories of Depression in College” will be held on Thursday, Oct.
+2, 4-6 p.m. in Craig Lee 152, as part of the course CEP 656: Crisis Assessment and Intervention.
+This program, organized by RIC’s Counseling Center, encourages students to get help for themselves or their friends.
+RSVP firstname.lastname@example.org or click here.

 Spring 2015 Academic Software Requests – Deadline Oct.
 6.

 The RIC Art Club is sponsoring a one-day trip to New York City on Friday, Oct.
 10. The bus will leave in front of Roberts Hall at 7 a.m. and drop off at the front entrance of the Metropolitan Museum.
 You are free to spend the day as you please.
-Departure from NYC is at 7 p.m. from the Metropolitan Museum.
+Departure is at 7 p.m. in front of the Metropolitan Museum.
 Cost is $20 per person.
 Sign-up is on Wednesday, Oct.
-1, 12-1 p.m. in the Alex & Ani Hall art center, first-floor lobby.
-For more information, contact Lisa Russell at ext.
-9599.
+1, 12-1 p.m. in the Alex and Ani Hall art center, first-floor lobby.
+For more information, contact Lisa Russell at 456-9599.

 FCTL Series: The “How To” of Teaching Peer Review – Oct.
 21, and Nov.
 18